mops1k/json-api-php/README.md

 ### Error Handling

-You can transform caught exceptions into JSON-API error documents using the `Tobscure\JsonApi\ErrorHandler` class.
-You must register the appropriate `Tobscure\JsonApi\Exception\Handler\ExceptionHandlerInterface` instances.
+You can transform caught exceptions into JSON-API error documents using the `JsonApi\ErrorHandler` class.
+You must register the appropriate `JsonApi\Exception\Handler\ExceptionHandlerInterface` instances.

 ```php
 try {